Pine Mountain Settlement School

 HARD AND HIS KETTLE

-The Pine Mountain Settlement School collections contains a tale, “Hard and His Kettle,” a chapter from Henry Mixter Penniman’s book, Moonshine Life of the Mountains of Kentucky.
+Another tale, among many about the use and abuse of Moonshine can be found in the Pine Mountain Settlement School collections .”Hard and His Kettle,” a chapter from Henry Mixter Penniman’s book, Moonshine Life of the Mountains of Kentucky.
 It is uncertain whether the book was published, but this particular chapter was printed in the Berea Quarterly, Vol. 12 No. 9, 1908 and captures the same regional dialect and humor often found in the community around Pine Mountain.

 The typescript found here varies only slightly from the Berea Quarterly version.